ACGaming/UniversalTweaks/README.md

 * **Packet Size:** Increases the packet size limit to account for large packets in modded environments
 * **Particle Spawning:** Fixes various particle types not showing up on the client
 * **Piston Progress:** Properly saves the last state of pistons to tags
-* **Portal Duplication Fix:** Fixes duplication issues that can occur when entities travel through portals
+* **Portal Traveling Dupe:** Fixes duplication issues that can occur when entities travel through portals
 * **Shear Mooshroom Dupe:** Fixes a duplication exploit connected to shearing mooshrooms
 * **Skeleton Aim:** Fixes skeletons not looking at their targets when strafing
 * **Sleep Resets Weather:** Fixes sleeping always resetting rain and thunder times